ngi-nix/liberaforms/docs/docker.md

 ### Remote storage

-> The local volume created in the previous step is neccesary becauee it is used if the Minio server becomes unavailable.
+> The local volume created in the previous step is neccesary because it is used if the Minio server becomes unavailable.

 Add these lines to your `docker-compose.yml`